nickelpro/vito.nyc/content/posts/swig-runtime/index.md

 The C&#8209;Extension API is an excellent example of what happens when one completely ignores that advice.
-There are two (incompatible) ways to export a module, a half-dozen *documented* ways to parse an argument list, and no less than nine different options for calling a method.
+There are two (incompatible) ways to export a module, a half-dozen *documented* ways to parse an argument list, and no less than nine options for calling a method.
 The documentation for this mess is excellent by C Library standards, but falls woefully short of the gold standard set by the rest of the Python docs.

 {{< collapse >}}
 The simplest, fastest, and most efficient way to write a function in C that can